iCliniq Logo

 Welcome to icliniq.com.

 I have read your query and understand your concern.
 It is difficult to revive the patient if the arrest is long enough.
-The estimated increased risk of death is 10 % per minute of the arrest.
+The estimated increased risk of death is 10 percent per minute of the arrest.
 Once the patient is intubated, the intubation tube is removed only when the patient is stable without medications and can breathe independently.
-But it is difficult to judge which patient will survive.
+However, it is difficult to judge which patient will survive.
 Many stable patients die suddenly, and many serious patients recover.
 Nevertheless, the doctors make every effort to revive the patient.
 You must not feel guilty and blame yourself for the incident.
 I hope this has helped you out.
 Thanks and regards.

 Same symptoms don't mean you have the same problem.
 Consult a doctor now!